asadbek064/react-all-player/CONTRIBUTING.md

-# Contributing to react-vid-player
+# Contributing to react-all-player

-Thanks for contributing to react-vid-player!
+Thanks for contributing to react-all-player!

 ## Install